 - Photos should be large with bright lighting and no obvious filter.
 Photographs shared in portrait mode (i.e where the photos are longer length wise) are preferred.

-- Tag Tictail and add hashtags to your photos like #discoversomethingnew or #tictail—we regularly explore these tags for products to feature!
+- If you’re not submitting images, tag Tictail and add hashtags to your photos like #discoversomethingnew or #tictail—we regularly explore these tags for products to feature!
 Explore our feed for a better idea of the type of products and images we post.

 How do I get featured?